Biden to Delaware graduates: ‘No time to sit on the sidelines’

 On Tuesday, an 18-year-old gunman, Salvador Ramos, entered an elementary school in Uvalde, Texas, with military-grade weapons and killed 19 children and two teachers.

-In spite of tragedy, Biden told the graduating class they will be defining America’s future and can make a brighter trajectory for the nation.
+In spite of the tragedy, Biden told the graduating class they would be defining America’s future and can make a brighter trajectory for the nation.

 “I call all Americans this hour to join hands and make your voices heard and work together to make this nation what it can and should be,” Biden said.